rihadroshan/VulnProbe/README.md

 Thanks to the open-source community and tools like `esprima`, `javalang`, `ripper`, and `BeautifulSoup` for making this project possible.

 ## Disclaimer
 Use it responsibly and only on systems you own or have permission to test.
-The authors are not responsible for any misuse or damage caused by this tool.
+The author is not responsible for any misuse or damage caused by this tool.

 ## Files in the Repository